ferrantejake/braindump/guidelines-and-best-practices-for-writing-tests.md

 ### **Best Practices**

 For more information, reference [https://stackoverflow.com/questions/61400/good-unit-test\#answer-61868](https://stackoverflow.com/questions/61400/good-unit-test#answer-61868).
 This thread title addresses "unit tests" but the marked answer addresses tests in general, and the following are derived from it.

+1. **Thorough**.
+Test coverage should test all possible states and scenarios.
+2. **Repeatable**.
+Tests should produce the same results every time, and should not be dependent on some auxilliary state or feature.
+3. **Professional/Readable**.
+We have a log of code at Droplit.
+For the most part, the codebase follows reasonable conventions and is fairly consistent.
+Tests are no exclusion to this.
+Intention-revealing names, good comments which discuss what a test is to accomplish, properly indented code, code which role models easy-to-follow procedural logic, etc..

 ## System Components \(a non-comprehensive list\)